On the Hour: Commercial availability

-Owing to the dispute with Lee and Herring mentioned above, the show was initially only commercially available as a two-hour audio compilation on audio cassette.
+Owing to a dispute with Lee and Herring, the show was initially only commercially available as a two-hour audio compilation on audio cassette.
 The compilation was edited down from the six hours of both series and specials, which removed all traces of Lee and Herring's writing.
 This was widely available for many years, and a CD re-release was announced in the early 2000s in the inlays of other Radio Collection titles but failed to materialise.

 Like many BBC Radio comedies, On the Hour has been repeated on the digital station BBC Radio 4 Extra since its inception in 2002 as BBC7 (later BBC Radio 7), although most of these differ from the original broadcast versions.
 The final two episodes from series 1 are aired in their 30-minute form, taken from extended repeats broadcast in 1991, whilst series 2 transmissions are based on the edited repeats for BBC Radio 4.
 The penultimate episode of series 2 was missing from all millennial repeats, as the master tape was apparently lost, but after a twelve-year search the tape was finally located and the episode repeated several times in 2015 (from the master copy of the edited repeat like the rest of series 2).

 Both series of On the Hour were released as limited-edition audio CD boxed sets by Warp Records in November 2008, in their original episodic form.
 Series 1 was uncut, although five out of six episodes of series 2 were presented in their significantly edited repeat versions.
 The only uncut series 2 episode — the then-still-missing episode 5 - was included from an off-air cassette.
 The Christmas episode included on the series 1 set is the 1992 version.
 The original version, first broadcast on 24 December 1991, featured a satirical overview of the year 1991; this overview was replaced by material parodying the events of 1992 for the episode's repeat on 31 December 1992.

 Extra tracks include the untransmitted pilot episode; a remastered needledrop of the flexidisc originally released by Select magazine in May 1992; the "Resurrection Cattle" sketch (intended to be slipped into the Radio 4 series Today); and over 20 minutes of unedited improvisations from some of the Alan Partridge sessions.

 Both series can also be purchased on iTunes and have been uploaded to streaming sites such as YouTube.